-While reading this piece, it is obligatory to hum the tune of the song entitled My Woman from Tokyo.
+While reading this piece, it is obligatory to hum the tune of the song entitled My Woman from Tokyo but replace the work Tokyo with Osaka.
 According to Deep Purple, “She was so good to me, Dancing in an Eastern Dream, My Woman from Tokyo”.

 That evening, Monday 15th January 1934, was not going to be a good one for the ship from Osaka, Japan en route to Cape Town.
 An angry south easter was gusting as this steamer left the protection of the recently completed Charl Malan Quay at 19:00.
 Unlike the days of the sailing ships, when the wind from this direction could be a death sentence for ships at anchor in the bay, the conversion to steam had long since tamed that menace.
 After exiting the harbour and entering the choppy waters of the Bay, the ship veered to starboard and headed for Cape Recife to meet its fate.